New York–based photographer Michael Turek has spent two decades refining the art of looking.

 Guides can make or break a trip – they have the keys to the kingdom.
 For instance, Santi, who is leading our Argentina expedition, is a pro; we’ll be relying on his expertise, engaging his local knowledge of what places could be interesting at what time of day.
 It allows for real spontaneity and adventure.

 Before I go on a trip, I also spend a lot of time looking at photographs online.
-It’s helpful to know how a place has been visualised in popular culture – once you’ve seen all the postcards and know where everyone has taken a right-hand turn, you know where to go left.
+It’s helpful to know how a place has been visualised in popular culture – once you’ve seen all the postcards, you know what images to avoid.

 For anyone looking to improve their travel photography – whether film or digital – what practical advice would you give?

-Start by stripping your equipment down: take one camera and one lens, with a fixed focal length.
+Start by stripping your equipment down: practice working with just one camera, and one or two fixed focal length lenses.
 It pushes you to make work that’s more definably yours.
 Think about great writers, painters, choreographers: they usually have a clear aesthetic that’s immediately recognisable.
 If you’re shooting with different lenses, focal lengths and mediums, it dilutes that unity of voice.

 Zoom with your feet, not your lens – if your photos aren’t good enough, you’re not close enough.
+Those are well-known phrases, but I think they’re true.
 The camera is like a cyclops – it can’t see in 3D, so if you’re too far away then everything becomes flat.
-At times, you’ll wish you had another option, but find a creative way around it; often the resistance of using the “wrong tool” for the job can spark something new.
+At times, you’ll wish you had another lens option, but find a creative way around it; often using the “wrong tool” for the job can spark something new and original.

 Bring a tripod, and use it even when you think you don’t need it.
 People assume it’s only for low light, but it’s the single best piece of kit to improve your work.
-It slows you down, takes the camera off your body, and shifts your perspective – you see a whole new world.
+It slows you down, takes the camera off your body, and can help shift your perspective.

 Finally, print your work.
-Don’t let it just sit on a hard drive somewhere.
-Photography doesn’t end with taking the picture; you have to make the artefact.
+Don’t let those image files just sit on a hard drive somewhere.
+Photography doesn’t end with taking the picture; you have to make the physical artefact on paper.

 Through his ongoing partnership with Plan South America, Michael Turek is available for private and small-group photography expeditions across Latin America.